 Of course, this all depends on how you wear it and the pieces you style it with, but fear not as we have you covered!

-We’ll show you which fleece goes with what type of outfit, as well as the reasons you should own a fleece if you don’t already!
+In this guide we will show you how to wear a fleece jacket, including which fleece goes with what type of outfit, as well as the reasons you should own a fleece if you don’t already!
 Firstly, let’s look at how fleece material came about and what a fleece jacket was originally like.

 The history of fleece material